 But today’s all-day dining trend isn’t about creating a new menu of traditional breakfast-only items.
 It’s about cross-utilizing lunch and dinner ingredients to create a relatively small selection of distinctive breakfast-appropriate dishes and including them on a single menu that spans all dayparts–keeping the menu compact.

 As a rule of thumb, core menu sizes range from 25-40 items that best represent an operator’s brand.
 So you may be able to enter the all-day dining arena by incorporating just five or six new breakfast items.

 One benefit of an all-day menu is that it supports higher price points for breakfast items.
-Using unique, high-quality ingredients allows operators to achieve a higher-than normal morning cheque averages.
+Using unique, high-quality ingredients allows operators to achieve higher-than normal morning check averages.
 For example, if a traditional breakfast menu in your area offers items ranging from $6 to $8, an all-day menu should feature $9 to $12 items.
 The selling price is below lunch and dinner items, but incremental guest counts make up the difference.

 Innovation is a hallmark of breakfasts being added to all-day menus.
 Operators are incorporating higher-quality ingredients, many of them cross-utilized from lunch and dinner, and applying a new level of passion to each dish and elevating the concept of the morning meal.

 Remember, innovative doesn’t have to mean complex.
 The goal is to create recipes that support your brand and provide a competitive advantage, not to reinvent the culinary wheel.
 If you serve a club sandwich at lunch, creating a breakfast item can be as simple as topping the sandwich with a fried egg.
 That doesn’t require a great expansion of inventory or cooking skills.